Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

-# 🧠 Industry Automation Cloud with AI Agents – HR Department
+# 🧠 Industry Automation Cloud with AI Agents – HR Department (MVP Prototype)

 “This project demonstrates how cloud-based HR workflows can be fully automated using AI agents, DevOps pipelines, and secure integrations across Azure, n8n, and OneDrive.”

 **Author: Denisa Pitnerová**